Superbike racing: MotoAmerica Superbike Championship (previously AMA Superbike Championship)

 The AMA Superbike was the premier superbike racing series in the United States.
 It was part of the AMA Pro Racing series, and was managed by the AMA until 2009 when the AMA sold the series to the Daytona MotorSports Group.
 The series was replaced in 2015 by the MotoAmerica Superbike championship.
+The AMA ran the Formula Xtreme Regulation for a few years with more open tuning options for the teams alongside the modern Superbike regulation.

 All Japan Superbike Championship

-The All Japan Road Race Championship, also known as MFJ Superbike is the premiere motorcycle road racing championship in Japan and is run by MFJ.
+The All Japan Road Race Championship, also known as MFJ Superbike, is the premiere motorcycle road racing championship in Japan and is run by MFJ.
 The championship started in 1967 and has been running a superbike class since 1994.
 The series runs a small 7 round schedule but has a large field of Japanese riders and bikes.
 Atsushi Watanabe won the 2007 championship riding a Yoshimura Suzuki.

+The big four manufacturers of Japan, Honda, Kawasaki, Suzuki, Yamaha are all heavily involved in the series and field factory backed teams.
+The Series highlight is the annual Suzuka 8 Hours which is a joint event with the Endurance World Championship.

 Australian Superbike Championship

 The Australian Superbike Championship, the premier national Superbike series, is run by Motorcycling Australia.
 The series runs from February to December and consists of seven rounds per season.
 Many notable riders have been successful on the world stage, such as Troy Corser, Steve Martin, Rob Phillis, Peter Goddard, Josh Brookes, Troy Bayliss, Anthony Gobert, Matthew Mladin, Aaron Slight, Bryan Staring, Josh Waters, and Mike Jones.

+There was a Superbike split in the mid 1990s with two organizers running separate series, one with sponsorship from Shell Oil and aligned with the ATCC in the late 1990s.

+The Series organized by Australian Road and Track Rider Promotions, introduced the Australian FX-Superbike Championship, and ran the Formula Xtreme regulations for a few years with more open tuning options for the teams alongside the modern Superbike regulation similar to those of the American AMA.